CMS-LUMI-POG/VdMFramework/README.md

 3. It is recommnened at this stage to checkout a new local branch in which you start to develop/edit files.
 This is done with `git checkout -b LOCAL_BRANCHNAME origin/REMOTE_BRANCHNAME` The name of LOCAL_BRANCHNAME could be whatever.
-For the list of available remote branches, you can simply type `git branch -a`.
+For the list of available remote (and local) branches, you can simply type `git branch -a`.

 4. Now, if you want to further release the local changes, the following steps (5-9) have to be done.
 Make a remote to your fork
    `git remote add YOURGITUSERNAME http://github.com/YOURGITUSERNAME/VdMFramework`